oicr-gsi/shesmu/language.md

 - `Max` and `Min` to collect the most extreme value; if none are collected, the group is rejected
 - `Count` to count the number of matched rows
-- `PartitionCount` which returns a tuple of the number of rows that matched and failed the provided condition
+- `PartitionCount` which returns an object with two fields: `matched_count` with the number of rows that satisfied the condition and `not_matched_count` with the number that failed the provided condition
 - `Any`, `All`, and `None` which check that a condition is satisfied for any, all, and, none of the rows, respectively.